jasonraimondi/ts-oauth2-server/docs/getting_started/index.md

 ## Revoke Tokens (RFC7009 “OAuth 2.0 Token Revocation”)

 ::: tip Note
-Implementing this endpoint is optional.
+Implementing this endpoint is optional, but recommended.
 :::

 The `/token/revoke` endpoint is a back channel endpoint that revokes an existing token.